d-zo/xMat/README.md

 To work properly, Unix Makefiles and Python 3.5+ have to be supported.
 The `Makefile` can execute (among others) the following tasks:

- - `make prepare` to select the internal matrix and tensor representation and create necessary symlinks
+ - `make prepare` to select the internal matrix and tensor representation and create necessary symlinks,
- - `make xmat` to assemble `xmat.f` from source files
+ - `make xmat` to assemble `xmat.f` from the source files,
  - `make examples` to compile an example program with GNU Fortran compiler (`gfortran`) and Intel Fortran compiler (`ifort`).
-This is also the default when calling `make` without an argument, i.e. assemble `xmat.f` and compile example programs
+This is also the default when calling `make` without an argument, i.e. assemble `xmat.f` and compile example programs,
- - `make test` or `make unit` to compile a program with unit tests for various xMat functions
+ - `make test` or `make unit` to compile a program with unit tests for various xMat functions and
  - `make doc` to create a LaTeX overview `xmat.pdf` and Doxygen html-documentation.
-   The LaTeX overview can also be called with `make pdf` and needs a LaTeX distribution with working `pdflatex`, the Doxygen html-documentation with `make doxygen` and needs Doxygen
+   The LaTeX overview can also be called with `make pdf` and needs a LaTeX distribution with working `pdflatex`, the Doxygen html-documentation with `make doxygen` and needs Doxygen.

 There are also some interface tests in `tests/interface-tests` which can be run in Linux and Windows.
 A Fortran compiler is expected to be available and by default the GNU Fortran compiler `gfortran` is used.
 This can be adjusted in the `Linux` part of the variable `settings` in `preparation.py`.
-A part of this target assumes that GNU Octave is installed.
+It is also assumed that GNU Octave is installed.
 If this is not the case, remove the corresponding line in the `Makefile` before running `make`.
 To create all interface tests and run them in Linux, enter `make` and then `make run` in that folder.